BuddyForms/BuddyForms-EasyPin/readme.txt

 == Description ==

 ### Add Maker to images and link to relevant posts
 Like Child and Parent Posts.
 Child and Parent Images.
 Create a Gallery of images and add related posts to this images as pins.

+---

 ### Like google places pins on maps or Facebook tagging.
-We use this technique for image to post or even image to image relationships.
-If the user clicks on an image maker a popover gets displayed with information of the post.
+We use this technique for images to posts or even images to images relationships.
+If the user clicks on an image pin a popover gets displayed with information of the post.
 You can decide what should be displayed in the popover and have full control over the template.

+---

 ### Example
 We have build it for a customer in need of a tagging feature for tuning parts.
 They have a car community and want to enable there users to tag there tuning parts on the car images.

-You could use it to create interactive stories like a journals.
-Display relevant post to a images.
+---

 ### A powerful tool for new and intuitive design and user experiences
+You could use it to create interactive stories like a journals and display relevant post to the images.

 ---

 ### Use Multiple Forms for different Pins Types
-Create Multiple forms for different Pins
+Create Multiple forms for different Pins and enable your authors to only fill out the form elements needed for there particular pined post

 ---

 ### BuddyForms Hook Fields Support
-You can use the BuddyForms Hook Fields extension to hook your galery into the single view of your posts
+You can use the BuddyForms Hook Fields extension to hook your gallery into the single view of your posts

 ---

 ### Template Tags Support
-Use buddyforms_easypin_gallery(); as template tag anywhere in your single template
+Use buddyforms_easypin_gallery() as template tag anywhere in your single template

 ---

 We are exited to see what you are doing with BuddyForms Easy Pin.
 Please let us know ;) just write us a message!

----

-<h4>Videos</h4>

-Easy Pin in Action [youtube https://www.youtube.com/watch?v=Me-2MJMInYc]

 ---